 Face Coverings – All guests 2 years of age and older will be required to wear a face-covering.
 The face-covering should be secured to your face covering your nose and mouth.
 It can be either disposable or reusable.
 All guests and cast members will be required to wear a face-covering at all times, except for dining or swimming.
 The mask should not be a costume mask.

 UPDATE: Disney World has updated its mask policy to include the following changes.
-Gaiters and bandanas or anything similar are no longer acceptable as a face-coverings.
+Gaiters and bandanas or anything similar is no longer acceptable as a face-coverings.
 Guests should have a mask the fits tight around their nose and mouth.
 Additionally, face-coverings should remain on at all -times outside of eating or drink.
 If a guest is eating or drinking they must be stationary.

 UPDATE: On July 26, 2020, Walt Disney World announced an update to their face mask policy.
 The new update bans the use of a face mask that has valves on it.
 Below is the official announcement: